Home Loan Basics: Bank Loans vs HDB Loans

 HDB Loans

 The Housing & Development Board offers housing loans with a concessionary interest rate pegged at 0.1% above the CPF Ordinary Account (OA) interest rate.
-This rate is currently 2.6%, which is less competitive than those of many bank loans. however, there are some features of HDB loans that make them worth considering.
+This rate is currently 2.6%, which is more competitive than most bank loans in today’s high rates environment.

 Pros and Cons of HDB Mortgage Loans